Eye exam costs in 2023: Just as expensive as everything else?

 Independent optometrists usually have most (or all) of the say when it comes to setting their exam prices, even when they practice inside or directly next to a chain store.
 In this case, the old optometrist probably moved out, and a new, cheaper optometrist moved in.

 But not all practices made it through the pandemic.

-Of the 100 locations surveyed pre-COVID, six were no longer in business in 2022:
+Of the 100 locations surveyed pre-COVID, eight were no longer in business in 2023: